Deeya Suzannah Bajaj

 Deeya Suzannah Bajaj (born 9 March 1994) is an Indian adventure sports athlete.
-She completed climbing the Seven Summits on 5 June 2022.
+She completed the Seven Summits on 5 June 2022.

 Biography

 Bajaj is the daughter of Shirly Thomas Bajaj and Ajeet Bajaj (Indian adventurer and Padma Shri awardee).
 She is a PADI certified rescue diver and has completed an advance course in mountaineering from the Nehru Institute of Mountaineering.

 Adventure

 At the age of 17, Bajaj participated in a 550 km long cross country skiing expedition, where she skied across the Greenland Icecap to raise funds for a children's home.
 She was the youngest in the world at the time to have completed the expedition.

 On 16 May 2018 Bajaj and her father became the first Indian father-daughter duo to climb Mount Everest.
 They are also the first parent-child team to have climbed Everest from the North Side (Tibet).
 The climb was undertaken to support the cause of the girl child in India.
-The father-daughter team has climbed all of the Seven Summits including Mount Everest, Denali, Aconcagua, Vinson, Elbrus, Kilimanjaro and Mount Kosciuszko.
+The father-daughter team has climbed all of the Seven Summits including Mount Everest, Denali, Aconcagua, Vinson, Elbrus, Kilimanjaro, Mont Blanc, Puncak Jaya and Mount Kosciuszko.